rohinidatkar/Rohini-Portfolio/README.md

 - Bachelor of Engineering in Electronics and Telecommunication

 ## 💼 Internship Experience
-- Data Science and Machine Learning Intern at Sabudh Foundation (Jan 2025 - June 2025)
+- Data Science and Machine Learning Professional certification program UpGrad
 - Hands-on experience with data preprocessing, visualization, model building, and evaluation

 ## 🔧 Technical Skills